The Romanian Government’s Underwhelming Response to the COVID-19 Crisis

 A month and a half since the declaration of a state of emergency and after almost a dozen lockdown military ordinances took effect in the country, broadly in line with the policy of most other European countries, a brief evaluation is in order.

 The Romanian Government’s response to the COVID-19 crisis has nothing exceptional, no original idea, no single individualized policy, no special or particular focus.
 If Sweden, no matter how controversial, dared to pursue an individualized strategy of keeping the country open so as to achieve a higher degree of immunity as well as minimize economic loss and social distress, or if Germany implemented a swift search-and-clean infection-cluster policy followed-up by an effective intensive care capacity and real-time viral research, Romania has simply copy-pasted some broad European and World Health Organization lockdown guidelines to stop the contagion risk.
-There is no active – in some cases even experimental – strategy, no special health care crisis unit, no real-time research and goal oriented policy – just a rather ridiculously named “Group of Strategic Communication”, made up mostly of police and intelligence officers, which releases some basic statistics concerning the number of people infected, those hospitalized, confined or dead to some press outlets and, with long lags, publishes them on the website of Ministry of Internal Affairs.
+There is no active – in some cases even experimental – strategy, no special health care crisis unit, no real-time research and goal oriented policy – just a rather ridiculously named “Group of Strategic Communication”, made up mostly of police and intelligence officers, which releases some basic statistics concerning the number of people infected, those hospitalized, confined or dead to some press outlets and, with long lags, publishes them on the website of the Ministry of Internal Affairs.

 State of exception